vimu-tech/VmMsoSDK/README.md

 	a Demo written with Qt, test in windows and ubuntu linux Note:To start Qt, please use sudo.
 This ensures that libusb can correctly detect the device

+ 6,NetTest
+	Test platform: windows
+	Test tool: vs2022

+	a Demo written with C#, test in windows

 ######################linux######################

 1,install libsub